ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Helper:
-: An Aggregator that executes the aggregation and collection sub-protocols as instructed by the leader.
+: An Aggregator that executes the aggregation and collection sub-protocols as instructed by the Leader.

 Input share:
 : An Aggregator's share of a measurement.
 The input shares are output by the VDAF sharding algorithm.
 As defined in {{!VDAF}}.

 Output share:
-: An aggregator's share of the prepared measurement resulting from successful execution of the VDAF preparation phase.
+: An Aggregator's share of the prepared measurement resulting from successful execution of the VDAF preparation phase.
 Many output shares are combined into an aggregate share during the VDAF aggregation phase.
 As defined in
   {{!VDAF}}.

 Leader:
-: A distinguished Aggregator that coordinates aggregation and collection amongst the Aggregators.
+: The Aggregator that coordinates aggregation and collection with the Helper.

 Measurement:
 : A plaintext input emitted by a Client (e.g., a count, summand, or string),